InfuseAI/primehub-site/docs/guide_manual/admin-system.md

 ![](assets/system_2_v26.png)

-+ `Smtp Host` Sends the Sever host location of the email.
++ `SMTP Host` Sends the Sever host location of the email.

-+ `Smtp port` Sends the Sever host port of Email.
++ `SMTP port` Sends the Sever host port of Email.

 + `From Display Name` A user-friendly name for the "From" address.